Community Neuro Rehabilitation Team (Richmond)

 We provide direct therapy as well as education, advice and support to family and carers, includig referrals to local support groups.

 We assess, diagnose and provide safe swallowing recommendations for people with swallowing difficulties relating to the mouth and throat (oral-pharyngeal dysphagia).
-Please note: oesophageal stage difficulties should be referred to gastroenterology.
+Please note: oesophageal stage difficulties should be referred to Gastroenterology.

 Hospital SignWho we are